GengRui01/GengRui_MSc_Project/README.md

-# 🎓 Student Behavior Analysis and Prediction Dashboard
+# 🎓 Student Behaviour Analysis and Prediction Dashboard

 This project provides a persisted ML model + StandardScaler saved via joblib and a Streamlit dashboard backed by MySQL (with synthetic auto-seeding on first run) .